History, Facts & Track Updates

 part of Queensland are happy that the flood gives the land the much

 needed moisture back, after 7 years of drought.
 Late February, Birdsville looked like a small island in a huge sea.
+Naturally, all roads leading into town were closed for several weeks.

 At the time of writing, the track is closed between Mungeranie and Birdsville.
 Check road conditions here.